pacojq/pacojq.github.io/_posts/2024-09-04-artificial-stupidity-wss.md

  send for execution, in the same way as other AI states in this State Machine do.

-{% include post-image.html src="/img/posts/2024-09-04-artificial-stupidity-wss/celebration.jpg" description="change of state after a goal - capture courtesy of <a href='https://www.devuego.es/bd/fjuego/world-soccer-strikers-91'>DeVuego</a>." %}
+{% include post-image.html src="/img/posts/2024-09-04-artificial-stupidity-wss/celebration.jpg" description="change of state after a goal - capture courtesy of [DeVuego](https://www.devuego.es/bd/fjuego/world-soccer-strikers-91)." %}

 Something to mention regarding the high-level State Machine is that it does not include any sort of implementation for automatic transitions.